Understanding Compositional Data Augmentation in Typologically Diverse Morphological Inflection: Experiments and Results

 \textbf{Obtaining a large synthetic dataset}.
 In order to generate the large augmentation dataset $\Dsyntrain$ for every language, we generate $10,000$ augmented datapoints for every language by applying \textsc{\augname} to their respective \textit{low} datasets from SIGMORPHON 2018 \citep{cotterell_conllsigmorphon_2018}.\\

 \textbf{Generating a compositional generalization test set}.
-To create a compositional generalization test set for a specific language, we adopt the lemma-split approach of \citet{goldman_solving_2022}.
-Specifically, we use all available data from SIGMORPHON2018 for the language, excluding any lexemes from the \textit{low} setting since those were used to train the initial model (\Sectref{subsec:initial_model}).
+For generating test sets, we adopt the lemma-split approach of \citet{goldman_solving_2022}.
+Specifically, we use all available data from SIGMORPHON2018 for the target language, excluding any lexemes from the \textit{low} setting since those were used to train the initial model $\mathcal{M}$ (\Sectref{subsec:initial_model}).
 The remaining lexemes and their associated paradigms comprise our compositional generalization test set; see \Figure{fig:compgen}. \\

 \textbf{Populating } $\Dsyntrainsmall$.
 We evaluate the performance of all methods listed in \Sectref{sec:subsampling} in selecting $\Dsyntrainsmall$.
 We evaluated the performance of using $\Dsyntrainsmall$ of sizes ranging from 128 to 2048 examples, increasing the size by powers of 2.